|Assistant Professor||Contact||Areas of Interest|

 - Hon.
 BA (Toronto)

-Romanticism and the Re-Invention of Modern Religion: The Reconciliation of German Idealism and Platonic Realism, Cambridge University Press, forthcoming 2019.
+Romanticism and the Re-Invention of Modern Religion: The Reconciliation of German Idealism and Platonic Realism, Cambridge University Press, 2019.
 Link.

 Articles and Chapters